StefanThaenert/FCND-Motion-Planning/README.md

 Everything described so far refers to python files that control the drone in the simulator.
 In A-Star-grid-vs-graph.ipynb the procedure for determining the path is shown.
 Not only the grid is used but also the graph.
 For a better understanding the single steps are shown in different images.
 The functions from motion_planning.py and planning_utilitys.py are reused.

 ### Adjust your deadbands
 The size of the deadbands around your waypoints is defined with a fixed value of 1.
 This causes the drone to fly over the waypoints or tries to stop.
 To ensure a smooth transition to the next waypoint this limit can be increased to 10.
 However, it is better to introduce a speed dependency.
-This was done in [here] (https://github.com/StefanThaenert/FCND-Motion-Planning/blob/master/motion_planning.py#L49).
+This was done in [here](https://github.com/StefanThaenert/FCND-Motion-Planning/blob/master/motion_planning.py#L49).
 However, this measure leads to the fact that the last waypoint is not approached exactly.
-Therefore [here] (https://github.com/StefanThaenert/FCND-Motion-Planning/blob/master/motion_planning.py#L53) an additional condition was introduced before the drone is allowed to land.
+Therefore [here](https://github.com/StefanThaenert/FCND-Motion-Planning/blob/master/motion_planning.py#L53) an additional condition was introduced before the drone is allowed to land.

 ## Next steps